doctorfree/MusicPlayerPlus/README.md

     * Configure the `music_directory` setting by editing `~/.config/mpd/mpd.conf`
     * Run the command `mppinit sync`
 * Optionally:
+    * Download albums in your Bandcamp collections with `mppinit bandcamp`
-    * Perform these three steps with the command `mppinit import`
+    * Perform these steps with the command `mppinit import`
         * Convert WAV format files to MP3 format with the command `mpplus -F`
         * Import your music library into Beets with the command `mpplus -I`
     * Perform these steps with the command `mppinit metadata`